merlinfuchs/embed-generator/README.md

   server_static: true # Set to false if you don't want the serve the frontend files (you will need a HTTP server like Nginx to host it instead)

 api:
+  # Make sure to add {public_url}/auth/callback to the OAuth2 Redirect URLs of your application in the Discord dev portal
   public_url: "http://localhost:5173/api"

   host: "localhost"
   port: 8080
 ```